 Cleveland, Ohio area workshops are held at Southwest General Health Center Main Campus in Middleburg Heights.

 This workshop is available for scheduling at other locations.
 Inquire about availability.

 Breastfeeding infants-in-arms up to four (4) months of age who are non-mobile and easily soothed are welcome to attend with their mothers.
 As an alternative, caregivers may bring a nursing baby to her/his mother periodically.
-Mothers are expected to be considerate of the learning experience of other participants.
+Mothers with babies are expected to be considerate of the learning experience of other participants.

 Snacks and cold beverages are provided each day.
 Lunch and dinner are on your own.